 |Occurrence||Secondary deposits formed in evaporite sequences (seawater).|

 Boracite forms in salt deposits and similar environments as a result of seawater evaporation in enclosed basins.
 Rare cut boracites can show delicate shades of blue, green, yellow, white, and grey and have moderate dispersion.
 Some stones are colorless.

 Under physical pressure, boracite generates an electric charge.
 This is known as known the piezoelectric effect.
-(Some well-known examples of piezoelectric gems include tourmaline and quartz).
 This mineral also exhibits the pyroelectric effect.
 It generates an electric charge when heated.

 Boracites decompose slowly in water.

-Cuttable crystals occur only in the Stassfurt and Hanover districts of Germany.
-These sites usually yield small, pale-colored crystals.
+Cuttable crystals occur only in the Stassfurt and Hanover districts of Germany, which usually yield small, pale crystals.

 - United States: Otis, California; Choctaw Salt Dome, Louisiana.

 - England: North Yorkshire, Aislaby.

 Boracite crystals are very small and usually yield gemstones ranging from 1-2 carats, so gems over 2 carats would be considered extreme rarities.